sdr-enthusiasts/docker-acarshub/README.md

 Example: `SERIAL=00012095,,28.0,;00012507,2,A460`

 * The ACARS Decoder supports `AGC/Automatic Gain Control`.
 To enable, prepend the gain value with an `A`.
-Additonally, you will need to set the gain value for VDLM.
+Additionally, you will need to set the gain value for VDLM.
 See below.
 * If you are not using ACG and wish to set the gain manually, use dBm format: `28.0`
 * If you are using Auto-Assignment of the SDRs and wish to use ACG if the decoder is being used for ACARS, but want a specific value for VDLM, pre-pend the value with an `A`: `A46.0`
 * For the sample rate, use `192` for `2.4 MS/s` and `160` for `2.0MS/s` (default)